2010 Philippine House of Representatives elections in the Ilocos Region: 3rd District

 Maria Rachel Arenas is the incumbent.

 4th District

 Former House Speaker Jose de Venecia has served for three consecutive terms, and is thus ineligible for re-election; his wife Gina de Venecia will run for his seat in the fourth district.

 5th District

-Marcos Cojuangco is in his third consecutive term and is ineligible for reelection.
+Mark Cojuangco is in his third consecutive term and is ineligible for reelection.
 His wife Sison mayor Kimi is his party's nominee for the district's seat.

 6th District

 Conrado Estrella III is in his third consecutive term and is ineligible for reelection.
 The NPC nominated Marilyn Primcias-Agabas as their candidate for the district's seat.

 Hermogenes Esperon is also nominated by local party Biskeg na Pangasinan.